-I’m guessing at the precise date of this as the original is lost, but it is almost certainly late 1976.
-The little insert with the computer photo in the upper right was added much later when I posted this ancient scan somewhere, and I am leaving it for context… but there is another post with much more detail about that 8008 system.
+I’m guessing at the precise date of this as the original is lost, but it is almost certainly late 1976 or early 1977.
+The little insert with the computer photo in the scan below was added much later when I posted this somewhere, and I am leaving it for context… but there is another post with much more detail about that 8008 system.

 This article was written for a monthly Louisville magazine during the 2-year interval between working out of an apartment and buying an old Victorian house in Crescent Hill.
-While Cybertronics was active in the Bluegrass Industrial Park, I lived in a rented house in Jeffersontown.
+While Cybertronics was active in the Bluegrass Industrial Park, I lived in a rented house in Jeffersontown (above).
+There is a page with two flyers from about this time.

 Say It With Numbers